 • Preheat a two zone medium-high heat fire (around 350F).

-• Generously season your salmon with BBQ Rub and set to the side.
+• Generously season your salmon with my Maple Bourbon Seasoning (or your favorite BBQ Rub) and set to the side.

 • Add all your sliced oranges to the cool side of the grill to create a “plank” for your salmon to lay on.